10 exercises from Tally Rye to get you back into working out

 Instead of using the number on the scale or a picture in your sports bra to gauge progress, put the focus on how regular movement can make you feel.
 Do you notice an improvement in your mood?
 Concentration at work?
 Better quality sleep?

-Fitness can often look quite complicated and the gym can be a very intimidating place.
-So, I have put together 10 of my favourite exercises from my book Train Happy to get you started, that you can do at home, in the park or in the gym.
+Fitness can often look quite complicated and the gym can be a very intimidating place for some.
+So, I have put together 10 of my favourite exercises to get you started, that you can do at home, in the park or in the gym.

 10 EXERCISES TO HELP YOU TRAIN HAPPY